 Savvy real estate investors can view alleyway homes as a strategic investment requiring less capital up-front, but still possessing a strong earning potential.

 In fact, alleyway homes may be an even more lucrative investment in the near future.
-As Canada’s cities become more crowded and unaffordable, local governments are working to maximize use of existing space.
+As Canada’s cities become more crowded and unaffordable, local governments are working to maximize the use of existing space.
 In Vancouver, a 2016 pilot project focused on activating alley space and making it more attractive, debuting to massive success.